How I deal with my fear of public speaking

 - Since that first talk I gave at the Makelight retreat I've had evidence that I can do this, I have proof that I can talk to a group of people and not disintegrate into a heap on the floor because I've done it.
 Every time I give a workshop or speak at an event I'm proving to myself that I can do hard things.

 - I prepare.
 I know I am absolutely not a make-it-up-as-you-go-along type of person so I prepare.
-I write out my talk or the workshop in longhand – bullet points increase my anxiety because I forget all the things I wanted to say in relation to that one point.
+I write out my talk or the workshop in longhand – bullet points increase my nerves because I forget all the things I wanted to say in relation to that one point.
 I find that I'm more relaxed and need to look at my notes less if I have what I want to say written out in full in front of me.
 I haven't given a talk or workshop without notes yet (and unless I'm asked to maybe I never will) but I practice with my notes a lot so that I don't simply read and I'm able to look up from them to connect with the people in front of me.
 The only time I haven't had my notes with me was when I was interviewed about overcoming perfectionism on a panel.

 - Which leads me on to recognising my perfectionist tendencies, the self-talk that says "I have to get this talk right, I have to make the workshop the best ever, I mustn't get anything wrong or make any mistakes".
 What matters is that I give value to the audience, that I connect with them and speak honestly with the care and passion I feel for the subject matter.
 If I stumble or go red or need to check my notes it's not the end of the world.
 It doesn't mean I've failed, it just means I'm human and I can learn from the experience to help me next time.